khalileldoau/global-news-engagement-on-social-media/README.md

 After I scheduled the piplines to load the data daily to BQ, I started doing further modeling of the data warehouse using dbt cloud: https://github.com/khalileldoau/global-news-engagement-on-social-media/tree/main/dbt

+I scheduled the job to run daily in production in dbt cloud.

 The core tables are:
 - dim_words
 - dim_channels